Ostrich - Struthio camelus.

 Where they are found

 Most wild ostriches are found in fragmented groups in West, East and South Africa with the majority living in protected game reserves on the east of the continent.
-They are well adapted to living in dry conditions and are able to survive dehydration of up to 25%.
+They are well adapted to living in dry conditions and are able to survive losing up to 25 % of their body weight due to dehydration.